ipatch/dotfiles/config/violentmonkey/README.md

 <a id="todos"></a>

+- [ ] search for a focus on hover script, preferably one that works with youtube, thus not having to click the playback window to use keyboard shortcuts
 - [x] ~~see if a symlink will work with specifying the path to the script file as opposed to putting the raw script file within the `~/Sites` directory~~
   > it appears symlinking $HOME/Sites/lnk to $dots/config/violentmonkey/script.user.js does not have any issues on macos using vivaldi browser
 - [ ] flesh out readme explaining how the defeault macos apache2 can be used to serve userscript files in order to edit userscripts in local editor such as vim, neovim, or dare i say emacs 😬 instead of using the builtin browser based script editor.